-Prominent moraines originally mapped as part of the surficial geologic map of the Granite 7.5' quadrangle (updated by Shroba et al., 2014) exist at the mouths of multiple glacially sculpted valleys within the Sawatch Range (e.g., Briner et al., 2009; Young et al., 2011; Brugger et al., 2019a; Schweinsberg et al., 2020).
-Of these, moraines deposited at the mouths of three adjacent valleys, Lake Creek, Clear Creek, and Pine Creek, have been thoroughly surveyed and dated (Fig. 2; Briner, 2009; Young et al., 2011; Schweinsberg et al., 2020).
-The moraine chronologies reported thus far reveal that following the LGM (which culminated between ~ 22 and 19 ka), a recessional moraine at 82 % of the LGM position sampled in the Lake Creek system was deposited at 15.6 \pm 0.7 ka (Schweinsberg et al., 2020).
-There is a similar-appearing moraine at 83 % of the LGM position in Clear Creek valley.
-Although it is undated, we tentatively correlate this moraine in Clear Creek valley with the moraine dated to 15.6 ± 0.7 ka in Lake Creek valley.
-Finally, there is no recessional moraine in Pine Creek valley, but a cluster of ages at 16.0 ± 0.9 ka from the LGM moraine suggest that the glacier readvanced to or remained at its LGM extent until nearly the same time when glaciers in the other two valleys deposited recessional moraines (Briner, 2009; Young et al., 2011).
-Young et al. (2011) argued that since all three glaciers are east-facing and in close proximity - yet show differences in the timing of LGM culmination between the valleys - it is possible that non-climatic factors, such as glacier hypsometry, may have influenced the timing and extent of LGM culminations.
-While there are preexisting 10Be ages measured in a transect along Lake Creek Valley that track the retreat of the glacier through the last deglaciation, the other two valleys have not yet been surveyed.
-As such, it remains unclear if glacier hypsometry also influenced the timing and pace of deglaciation between all three adjacent valleys.
+Prominent moraines originally mapped as part of the surficial geologic map of the Granite 7.5' quadrangle (updated by Shroba et al., 2014) exist at the mouths of multiple glacially sculpted valleys within the Sawatch Range (e.g. Briner et al., 2009; Young et al., 2011; Brugger et al., 2019a; Schweinsberg et al., 2020).
+Of these, moraines deposited at the mouths of three adjacent valleys, Lake Creek, Clear Creek and Pine Creek, have been thoroughly surveyed and dated (Fig. 2; Briner, 2009; Young et al., that following the LGM (which culminated between ~22 - 19 ka), a recessional moraine at 82% of the LGM position sampled in the Lake Creek system was deposited at 15.6 ± 0.7 ka (Schweinsberg et al., 2020).
+There is a similar-appearing moraine at 83% of the LGM position in Clear Creek valley.
+Although it is undated, we tentatively correlate this moraine in Clear Creek valley to the moraine dated to 15.6 ± 0.7 ka in Lake Creek valley.
+Finally, there is no recessional moraine in Pine Creek valley, but a cluster of ages at 16.0 ± 0.9 ka from the LGM moraine suggest that the glacier re-advanced to or remained at its LGM extent until nearly the same time when glaciers in the other two valleys deposited recessional moraines (Briner, 2009; Young et al., 2011).
+Young et al. (2011) argued